Mafia vs. Ninja

 Mafia vs. Ninja, also known as Hongmen jue e zhe (洪门小子 (洪門小子, Hóngmén xiǎozi, Mafia boys or The Organization's boys)), is a 1984 martial arts film directed by Robert Tai.
 Made in Hong Kong, it stars Alexander Lou alongside Charlema Hsu, Silvio Azzolini and Eugene Thomas.
 The film was originally released as a mini-series of several episodes which was later edited to create the theatrical version.
 Both versions follow the basic storyline structure, although the mini-series provides richer detail and background for the main characters and the antagonists.

 The film remains relatively obscure to the general public, although over the years it has gained a large cult following among martial arts cinema enthusiasts.

 Plot

 Two sewage workers, Jack Do (Alexander Lou) and Charlie Wu (Charlema Hsu), get mixed up in heavy business when their mobster boss is assassinated by another mobster who wants to control Shanghai and overflow the streets with opium, along with the usual mafia-related affairs such as gambling and prostitution.
 He is aided by a team of four professional assassins, the most notable two being foreigners: one an african american fighter called Mr. Jones (Eugene Thomas), the other an Italian knife throwing expert called Mimo (Silvio Azzolini).
-The other two are a japanese swordsman named Fuji and a ninjitsu kusarigama master confusingly also called Mimo.
+The other two are a japanese swordsman named Fuji and a ninjitsu Kyoketsu-shoge master confusingly also called Mimo.